ordina-jworks/ordina-jworks.github.io/_posts/2016-05-13-JS-Conf-Budapest-day-2.md

 <img class="p-image float-image" width="200" alt="Stefan Baumgartner" src="/img/js-conf-budapest/speaker-ddprrt.jpg">

-### Stefan Baumgartner : HTTP/2 is coming!
+### Stefan Baumgartner: HTTP/2 is coming!
 Unbundle all the things?!?

-Stefan is ...
+Stefan is a web developer/web lover based in Linz, Austria.
+Currently working at Ruxit, making the web a faster place.
+He is also a co-host at the German Workingdraft podcast.

 You can find him on Twitter using the handle [@ddprrt](https://twitter.com/ddprrt).